Learn how to letter Merry Christmas with this calligraphy tutorial plus FREE calligraphy practice sheet.

 Print as many pages as needed for extra practice.
 Or print once and use tracing paper over it.

 3. MERRY CHRISTMAS CALLIGRAPHY TUTORIAL: LARGE BRUSH PENS

-Last part of this calligraphy tutorial, is writing Merry Christmas using a large tip brush pen.
+The last part of this calligraphy tutorial is writing Merry Christmas using a large tip brush pen.